ibexa/documentation-developer/docs/search/aggregation_reference/custompricestats_aggregation.md

 ## Arguments

 - `name` - name of the Aggregation
-- `currencyCode` - currency code of the price
+- `\Ibexa\Contracts\ProductCatalog\Values\CurrencyInterface` - currency of the price
-- `customerGroup` - customer group that defines custom pricing
+- `customerGroup` - customer group that defines custom pricing, by default it is the one assigned to current user

 ## Example